The Great Open Meadow

 I inch methodically along thinly barked branches

-that line the great open meadow.
+that line the open meadow.

-Yet my greatest achievement is not in this life,
+My greatest achievement is not in this life,

-but in my so-called death –
+But in my so-called death –

 into something now unseen.